apache/mxnet/docs/user-guide/overview.rst

 For neural networks, it is easier to use ``simple_bind``.
-By providing the shape for input arguments, it will perform a shape inference for the rest of the arguments and create the ``NDArray`` automatically.
+By providing the shape for input arguments, it will perform a shape inference for the rest of the arguments and create the :class:`NDArray` automatically.
 In practice, the binding and executing steps are hidden under the ``Model`` interface.

 **TODO** Provide pointers to model tutorial and further details about binding and symbolic API.